ashokdudhade/saola/docs-site/docs/troubleshooting.md

 # Troubleshooting

+## macOS: "Not supported on this Mac"

+You likely downloaded the wrong architecture.
+Use **aarch64** for Apple Silicon (M1/M2/M3) or **x64** for Intel Macs.
+Re-download the correct `.dmg` from the release assets.

+## macOS: "App cannot be opened" or "Developer cannot be verified"

+macOS Gatekeeper blocks apps that are not code-signed by an Apple Developer ID.
+To run Saola:

+1. **Right-click** the Saola app → **Open** → click **Open** in the dialog.
+2. Or go to **System Settings** → **Privacy & Security** → scroll to "Security" → click **Open Anyway** next to the Saola message.

+This is required once per download.
+For fully signed builds, the app would need Apple code signing (Developer ID) and notarization.

 ## App won't start

 - Ensure you have the required system dependencies.
 On Linux, install WebKit GTK and related libraries if prompted.